 There are several ways to remove real estate from your portfolio and perhaps increase your income at the same time.

 · Utilize a “Capital Gains Elimination Trust” to avoid the “big hit” of capital gains in the year of sale.
 This strategy works wonderfully well if you are at a stage in life where you no longer wish to be bothered with the real estate, yet you still need an income from your real estate investment.
 This isn’t for everybody; however, it is one of the most exciting strategies to free up capital to produce an income stream.
 This income stream can be guaranteed for the remainder of your life, your spouse’s life, and if desired, your children’s lives!
 Call me to get more details on this time-tested strategy, 401-333-8000.

 · An outright sale is the simplest.
 Tax consequences, however, can take up to 15% of your long-term capital gains, up to 25% of your re-captured depreciation, if required, plus any state income tax.
 Add them all up and it can be a rather large amount of money.

 · An installment sale can ease the tax bite, but you will have to wait much longer to get all of your sale proceeds.

-· A 1031 exchange to a less demanding or higher income producing property could simplify your life and defer income taxes.
-For example, selling your apartment building and using the equity to buy a McDonald’s location results in less demanding property as the commercial tenant usually takes care of all property responsibilities.
+· A 1031 exchange to a less demanding or higher income-producing property could simplify your life and defer income taxes.
+For example, selling your apartment building and using the equity to buy a McDonald’s location results in the less demanding property as the commercial tenant usually takes care of all property responsibilities.
 This would take you to a much more passive investment.

 · You could use a “private annuity” if you desire to transfer the property to heirs and want to immediately remove it from your estate